Leon Levine: Personal life

 During a summer vacation to Florida in 1957, Levine met Barbara Leven, who lived in Chicago; they married in February 1958.
 Their three children were Howard Russel, born on Christmas Day 1958; Lori Ann, born in December 1960; and Mindy Ellen, born in August 1963.
 Barbara died in 1966 from breast cancer; Mindy died by suicide in 1988.

 Twelve years after his first wife died, on June 5, 1978, Levine married Sandra Poliakoff.
 They had met in the 1960s while Sandra was friends with his first wife, Barbara.
 After some years of having lost touch, he renewed his friendship with her in 1975.
 Their daughter, Amy, was born in June 1981.
 Levine and Poliakoff had been involved in numerous charitable and philanthropic causes.
 She has served on the board of commissioners of the Carolinas Healthcare System.
 The couple had 10 grandchildren.
 He was a member of the North Carolina Business Hall of Fame and belonged to Charlotte's Temple Israel, which named its social hall after him.

 In 2003, he retired as chairman and CEO of Family Dollar.
 He was succeeded by his son, Howard, who served until January 2016.

 Levine started The Leon Levine Foundation, which aims to improve the general welfare throughout the Carolinas.
 The organization invests in nonprofit organizations that have strong leadership, a successful track record, and a focus on sustainability in the areas of health care, education, Jewish values and human services.
 Leon and Sandra were members of the Board of Directors, serving as President and Vice-President, respectively.

 Death

-Levine died in Charlotte on April 5, 2023, at the age of 85.
+Levine died of natural causes in Charlotte on April 5, 2023, at the age of 85.